Supporting Chinese lawyers to advocate the rule of law in China

 Li Xiongbing (黎雄兵)

-Li Xiongbing is a Beijing-based lawyer who has been prominent in seeking to promote the rule of law in China.
+Li Xiongbing is a Beijing-based lawyer who has been prominent in the effort to promote the rule of law in China.
 As a result of his work representing “sensitive cases,” including Falun Gong practitioners, Mr. Li has effectively been disbarred.
-He has also been subjected to repeated episodes of surveillance and house arrest, and his right to travel has been restricted.
+He has also been subjected to repeated episodes of surveillance and house arrest, and has had his right to travel restricted.

 Read More…